 Spoken Language is central to learning and cognition and many more opportunities are now provided to expand the use of Exploratory Talk, debate and discussion across all domains.
-The Cambridge Review is a huge advocate of learning and development through dialogue and we recognise that metacognition through this is an integral part to every lesson.
+The Cambridge Review is a huge advocate of learning and development through dialogue and we recognise that metacognition through this is an integral part to every lesson e.g response partners.